 Learning an instrument isn’t all fun and games.
 The right instructor will teach your child to set goals and achieve them, all while building strong practice habits.
 There are also numerous physical and mental benefits of learning an instrument, such as improved math and reading skills!
 Consider piano or singing lessons for a well-rounded education.

 Home economics, or household management, is an often overlooked but necessary subject for any growing child.
 And what better place to teach valuable culinary skills than in the safety of your own home?

 Take the 30-minute time block before lunchtime and use it to teach your child basic cooking techniques.
 Depending on your student’s age, you can show him or her how to properly peel vegetables, slice different kinds of fruit, read a recipe, or measure out ingredients.
 Who knows – maybe your child will become the next family chef!

-If your child is a visual learner, this fun activity will be the highlight of their week!
-Get your student’s creative juices flowing by taking him or her to a kids museum.
-Most children’s museums offer free or discounted admission on certain days of the week.
+Not all homeschool activities have to be at home – you can take your child on field trips too!
+If your child is a visual learner, a visit to the museum will be the highlight of their week.
+Get your student’s creative juices flowing by exploring the various exhibits alongside them.
+As a bonus, most children’s museums offer free or discounted admission on certain days of the week.

 Museums present the perfect opportunity for a hands-on art lesson.
 Make sure to browse the museum’s website ahead of time and discuss the exhibits with your child.
 After the trip, help your student recreate one of their favorite works of art!

 It can be easy to stay indoors all day when you homeschool, but never neglect the importance of getting some fresh air every now and then!
 Break up the day and take a trip to the park for lunch.
 Let the kids roam or play on the playground for a little while.
 They’ll get some PE time in, and you’ll leave feeling refreshed.